Records and Registration Procedure - 50.03.03

-Howard Community College (HCC) students are responsible for any and all actions taken on their student record; this includes but is not limited to updating contact information, initiating registration and registration changes, submitting coursework, and making payment arrangements.
+Howard Community College (HCC) students are responsible for any actions taken on their student record; this includes but is not limited to updating contact information, initiating registration and registration changes, submitting coursework, and making payment arrangements.
 All changes to the student record that are initiated in writing or through myHCC may only be done by the student.
 Students are not permitted to share their usernames or passwords to college assigned accounts with anyone to ensure identity remains both protected and authenticated.

 Drops and Withdrawals for Credit Courses